Boosting the Power of Kernel Two-Sample Tests: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we study the finite-sample performance of the proposed MMMD test, both in terms of Type-I error control and power, across a range of simulation settings.
+In this section, we study the finite-sample performance of the proposed MMMD test across a range of simulation settings.
 Specifically, we will compare the MMMD test with the single kernel MMD test \citep{gretton2009fast} and the graph-based Friedman Rafsky (FR) test \citep{friedman1979multivariate}.
+Additional simulations are given in Appendix \ref{sec:experimentsadditional} of the supplementary materials.
 Throughout we set the significance level $\alpha = 0.05$.

 For single kernel tests we use the Gaussian and Laplace kernels:

 with the bandwidth $\sigma$ is chosen using the median heuristic

 where $\sX_m \cup \sY_n = \{Z_1, Z_2, \ldots, Z_N\}$ is the pooled sample and $\|\cdot\|$ denotes the Euclidean norm.
 We will refer to these tests as {\tt Gauss MMD} and {\tt LAP MMD}, respectively.